Microsoft Docs contributor guide overview

 That's it!
 Content team members will review and merge your PR.
 You may get some feedback requesting changes if you made larger changes.

-We use PRs for all changes, even for contributors that have write access.
+We use pull requests for all changes, even for contributors that have write-access.
 Most repositories have the

-master branch protected so that updates must be submitted as PRs.
+master branch protected so that updates must be submitted as pull requests.

 [!NOTE] If enabled, you can edit an article in any language and, based on the type of edit, the following will happen: